The story continues in the sequel to The Fourteenth Goldfish.

-I was so excited and surprised when I found out that The Fourteenth Goldfish was going to have a follow-up story.
-I really didn’t think there would be one, but I would never pass up the chance to read more about my favorite teenaged grandpa.
+I was so excited and surprised when I learned that The Fourteenth Goldfish was going to have a follow-up story.
+I didnt think there would be one, but I would never pass up the chance to read more about my favorite teenage grandpa.
 Like I said before, I would love to see this concept as a TV sitcom.
 I can see it now:

-Coming this Fall on ABC, Teenaged Grandpa, filmed before a live studio audience.
+Coming this Fall on ABC, Teenage Grandpa filmed before a live studio audience.

-To be a scientist, I believe, you have to be a bit crazy.
-My evidence behind this: James Carroll and Jesse Lazear and Ellie’s grandfather Melvin who all tested their hypothesis on themselves.
-I guess we do need crazy/brave people working in science because we need these cures and when it comes to results you sometimes need to go extreme.
+To be a scientist, I believe, you must be a bit crazy.
+My evidence behind this: James Carroll, Jesse Lazear, and Ellies grandfather Melvin who all tested their hypothesis on themselves.
+I guess we do need crazy/brave people working in science because we need these cures, and when it comes to results, you sometimes need to go extreme.

 Scientists have figured out how to turn rotten tomatoes into energy.